 Housing Benefit and Council Tax Support

 Council Tax Support gives help to those with a low income who are liable to pay council tax.
-You can apply for both benefits if you need to pay rent and council tax, or apply for help with rent only or council tax only.

 Who can apply for Housing Benefit and Council Tax Support?